Consumer information for US students:

 - Admission and transfer requirements

-The transfer of credits is performed in accordance with the ECFMG guidelines on the basis of the following conditions:
+The transfer of credits proceeds in accordance with the ECFMG guidelines on the basis of the following requirements:

 Course content verification;